MathGeniusJodie/mass-extinction/readme.md

 ## philosophy

+-   small code size is a priority
+-   does more than preflight by fixing some common annoyances
+-   lets you pick the resets you want/need if you want to deviate from the sensible defaults
--   very small, customizable, built for tailwind
+-   is made specifically for a tailwind workflow
--   doesn't reset styles you're going to overwrite anyway
+-   doesn't reset styles you're going to overwrite anyway, follows [normalize](https://necolas.github.io/normalize.css/)'s approach of keeping default browser styles in cases where they do no harm
--   relies on inherit to set defaults (like border color and box sizing)
+-   relies on inherit to set defaults (like border color) when possible, allowing the use of utility classes
--   fixes common annoyances

 ## usage